 1938 – ARTHUR CARTER, Deputy, 40

 Arthur Carter of 7, North Crescent, Duckmanton, was born in Annesley Woodhouse, Nottinghamshire in 1897.
 Arthur’s father was also a miner.
-In 1920 at the age of 25 he married Miriam Stoppard and had two children James and Joan.
-He was a deputy at Markham Colliery since 1929 and formerly he played for teams in the Derbyshire Cricket League at Bolsover and Markham.
-Arthur was buried in Duckmanton Cemetery on 14th May 1938.
+In 1920 at the age of twenty-five he married Miriam Stoppard and had two children James and Joan.
+He was a deputy at Markham Colliery from 1929 and formerly played for teams in the Derbyshire Cricket League at Bolsover and Markham.
+Arthur was buried at Duckmanton.

 Family History Researched by Paul Burkitt:

 Arthur Carter (1897 – 1938) was born in Annesley Woodhouse, Nottinghamshire.
 His parents were Harry Carter (1873 – 1932) and Ellen Godley (1872 – 1948).
 His father was from Annesley and his mother was a native of Kirkby in Ashfield.
 Arthur was their fourth child, following their marriage in 1891.
 Between the birth of Arthur in 1897 and the 1901 Census, the family moved from Annesley Woodhouse to New Bolsover.
 On the 1901 Census, Arthur, aged three, his parents and three older siblings are living at 142 New Bolsover.
 His father was employed as a stallman at a local colliery.
 By the time of the 1911 Census, the family had moved to 107 New Bolsover.
 Arthur now had eight siblings.
 His father was still employed as a stallman.
 His three older brothers all worked as pony drivers, while Arthur was still at school.